tgdwyer/tgdwyer.github.io/_chapters/purescript.md

     f i a b = f (i-1) b (a+b)
 ```

 In general, as we have seen with `$`, PureScript (and Haskell) have relatively few keywords, instead preferring functions and operators built with the language itself in the Prelude (the base library functions that are available by default).
 The `where` keyword, however, is one of the exceptions.
-It allows us to make some local definitions inside the context of another function.
+It allows us to make some local definitions inside the scope of the function.
 Here we define `f` whose first parameter is an iteration counter, whose base case is `0`.
 The key feature of `f` is that its recursive call is the very last thing to happen in the function body.
 That is, it is in the tail position.

 The other important aspect of PureScript that we are encountering for the first time in the above definition is that indentation is used to determine scope (as in python).